OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

  The goal of this project is to identify the chest x-rays that are affected by pneumonia.

 ## * Dataset Collection and Processing
 There are several methods for importing data into jupyter notebooks.
 For this project, the Kaggle dataset was downloaded and uploaded to Dropbox, a cloud storage service.
+The dataset may be downloaded into the notebook with only one line of code.